gu-benites/studio/app_docs/flow-task.md

             }
             ```
         - Implemented in `getMedicalProperties` in `aromarx-api-client.ts`.
-    - [x] Subtask 4.2.2: Handle API response:
+    - [x] Subtask 4.2.2: Handle API response from the internal proxy:
         - Parse the JSON response (expected: object with `health_concern_in_english` and `therapeutic_properties` array).
         - Store the `health_concern_in_english` and `therapeutic_properties` array in the main state (`RecipeFormContext`) and `sessionStorage` (e.g., key: `medicalPropertiesResult`).
     - [x] Subtask 4.2.3: Implement loading state UI.